 In bowl with yeast, whisk sugar, oil, and salt.
 Stir in flours with a wooden spoon until a sticky dough forms.
 Transfer to oiled bowl; brush top of dough with oil.
 Cover bowl with plastic wrap; let stand in a warm spot until dough has doubled in size, about 1 hour.

 Turn dough out onto a well-floured surface.
-With floured hands, knead until smooth, about 15 seconds; divide into two balls.
+With floured hands, knead until smooth, about 15 seconds; divide into 2 balls.